East China Sea: EEZ disputes

-There are disputes between the China] (PRC), Japan, Taiwan, and South Korea over the extent of their respective exclusive economic zones (EEZ).
+There are disputes between China (PRC), Japan, Taiwan, and South Korea over the extent of their respective exclusive economic zones (EEZ).

 The dispute between the PRC and Japan concerns the different application of the 1982 United Nations Convention on the Law of the Sea (UNCLOS), which both nations have ratified.
 China and Japan both claim 200 nautical miles EEZ rights, but the East China Sea width is only 360 nautical miles.
 China proposed the application of UNCLOS, considering the natural prolongation of its continental shelf, advocating that the EEZ extends as far as the Okinawa Trough.
 Its Ministry of Foreign Affairs has stated that "the natural prolongation of the continental shelf of China in the East China Sea extends to the Okinawa Trough and beyond 200 nautical miles from the baselines from which the breadth of the territorial sea of China is measured," which is applicable to the relevant UNCLOS provisions that support China's right to the natural shelf.
 In 2012, China presented a submission under the UNCLOS concerning the outer limits of the continental shelf to the UN.
 However, Japan claims about 40,000 square kilometers part of this territory as its own EEZ because it is within 200 nautical miles (370 km) from its coast, and thus proposed the Median line division of the EEZ.